core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * More future-proof error handling on the server side.

 * Target attribute names prefixed by "ed-".

+* Defined new target attributes "ed-i" and "ed-r".

 * Security consideration on the minimally achieved 128-bit security.